**This article will soon be sunset, as we are currently rolling out an upgraded Omnibar experience - please view this doc for updated information**

 Omnibar in Flow/Actions

-In the new Groove interface, now you have access to the power of Omnibar directly from your Flow worksteps, Actions, Workspaces, the Accounts Page, and the People Page!
+In the new Groove interface, now you have access to the power of Omnibar directly from your Flow worksteps, Actions, Spaces, the Accounts Page, and the People Page!

 Open Omnibar in its own window and place it wherever you’d like.
 Use Omnibar within Gmail and Flow as before, and it will now also automatically update based on the page you’re browsing in Salesforce!